 If the voltage at the DC input terminals falls below 10V for 12V versions or 20V for 24V versions, the AC output is shut down.
-Buzzer alarm is sounded.
-The GREEN "Power ON" LED (2) will remain lighted.
+Buzzer alarm is sounded and the Status LED (2) will turn ORANGE.
 The GREEN indication light on the GFCI will be OFF.